maropu/hivemall-spark/README.md

 Support Status
 --------------------
-Hivemall v0.3.1 is currently incorporated in hivemall-spark Binary classification and regression have been already supported and other tasks such as recommendation will appear in upcomming releases.
+Hivemall v0.3.1 is currently incorporated in hivemall-spark Binary/multiclass classification and regression have been already supported and other tasks such as recommendation will appear in upcomming releases.

 API Documentations